-The old family bible sits at the entryway, recording the history of those who lived here.
+The old family bible sits at the entryway, also recording the history of those who lived here.

-The large painting is of Bobby’s mother, Elizabeth Gale Armstrong, whose 4th great grandfather was a Colonial in the Revolutionary War and was instrumental in finding this area to settle.
+The large painting is of Bobby’s mother, Elizabeth Gale Armstrong, whose 4th great grandfather was a Colonial in the Revolutionary War.
+He was also instrumental in finding this area to settle.

 The Spode Christmas china pattern has been around since 1938 and is a lovely compliment to her table.

 We also decorated the mantelpiece in the dining room with more magnolia leaves and berries.

 Those pops of vintage red are the highlight of the room!

 The view into the parlor is beckoning to come for a digestif while enjoying the Christmas lights and singing carols.

 For this Vintage Farmhouse Christmas Tour, we continued the natural theme in the parlor, trimming the tree with sprigs of magnolia leaves, dried orange and apple slices, and acorn covered ornaments.

 They honor their family history by displaying priceless heirlooms throughout the room.